What others say

 Diego García-Sayán, Former President of the Inter-American Court of Human Rights, former Minister of Foreign Affairs and former Minister of Justice of Peru.

 “Many things have been occurring and are occurring in the world regarding environment.
-Wildlife is been daily attacked and destroyed by similar processes of organised crime that today exist with drugs, traffic of persons and so on.
-The possibility to do something through this system, in this Accountability Panel, I see it as really important.
+Wildlife is being daily attacked and destroyed by similar processes of organised crime that today exist with drugs, traffic of persons and so on.
+The possibility to do something through this system, in this Independent Review Panel, I see it as really important.
 To review of facts that have been gathered objectively, to hear witness and to set recommendation – not to accuse anybody, not to sit in a criminal process, but to remember there are several conventions that have to be implemented and that wildlife is not a matter that doesn’t concern daily life of human beings but is an essential part of a peaceful and better world in the future.“

 Prof. Edgardo Buscaglia, Senior Scholar in Law and Economics at Columbia University, and President of the “Instituto de Acción Ciudadana para la Justicia y Democracia” in Mexico.

-“Being part of the Accountability Panel at Wildlife Justice Commission is a moral imperative.
+“Being part of the Designated Independent Review Panel at Wildlife Justice Commission is a moral imperative.
 In the same way we react as professionals, as human beings, when you are facing genocide around the world – the same moral imperative applies to ecocides, to the widespread systematic massacres of animals and endangered species all over the world.
-It is the same moral imperative that we extend to this sad, very sad oraganise crime that is taking place all over the place.
-This (being in the Accountability Panel) is one way to be part of the solution, a small part of the solution and we hope all of this great work done by the Wildlife Justice Commission can be extended to all regions around the world.”
+It is the same moral imperative that we extend to this sad, very sad oraganised crime that is taking place all over the place.
+This (being in the Independent Review Panel) is one way to be part of the solution, a small part of the solution and we hope all of this great work done by the Wildlife Justice Commission can be extended to all regions around the world.”

 “The people in Africa live off the land, they live off the wildlife, they live off the fisheries and they live off forest.
 Take that away from them and you’ve created poverty overnight.
 Our future depends on eradicating wildlife crime, with organisations like the Wildlife Justice Commission, working together with governments, other NGOs and on the ground initiatives both locally and globally to make this possible.”

-“The document [Map of Facts] that I was exposed to in The Hague at the Wildlife Justice Commission earlier this year compiled by our friends and colleagues was dynamite.
+“The document [Case File] that I was exposed to in The Hague at the Wildlife Justice Commission earlier this year compiled by our friends and colleagues was dynamite.
 It’s the sort of thing that can blow part of the crime network out of the system of those who plague us and our rhinos.”

 “Having seen the impact of wildlife crime up close, the work of the Wildlife Justice Commission is refreshing in its direct and innovative approach.
 At Oak Foundation we’re committed to urgent action based initiatives, adding a further angle to existing global efforts, such as those taken by Wildlife Justice Commission.
 Time is of the essence with wildlife crime and trafficking, as such it is a priority for Oak Foundation.”